 These are the diversion routes for the weekend M55 closure between Preston and Kirkham

+These are all the diversion routes for the weekend M55 closure between Preston and Kirkham

 The motorway will close both ways from 8pm on Friday until 6am on Monday (January 24) for ongoing works on the Preston Western Distributor Road (PWDR) project.